BCDigLib/fix_bad_handles/README.md

 Digital Commonwealth feed.
 It should be carefully reviewed before adapting for another use.

+#### analyze_handles.rb
+Parses a handle batch file with one or more MODIFY statements to find the URL index and destination for each handle.

 #### find_bad_handles.rb
 Parses one or more OAI XML files to locate handles, changes the URLs to use HTTPS, then generates a text file to batch redirect the files.